Course – Information Retrieval for PhD Students

 - Internet and the Visible Researcher

-The course is web based with one compulsory lecture on campus.
+The course is web based with some compulsory lectures.
 Participants should independently find their way to an individual search and publishing strategy within their research area by finding and reading relevant literature, working with exercises, writing compulsory assignments and review others.
-Course organization requires active participation.
-At the examination, which is mandatory and on campus, the students will present their thesis and review someone else’s.
+The course organization requires active participation.
+At the examination, which is mandatory and on campus (or online via zoom), the students will present their thesis and review someone else’s work.

-The course starts week 45 2019 and continues to week 3 2020.
-There are 10 sessions (once a week on Wednesday afternoons) planned during the autumn semester.
+The course starts week 45 2020 and continues to week 2 2021.
+There are 10 sessions planned, once a week on Wednesday afternoons.

-If you are not able to come to the first session, please tell me!
+If you are not able to attend the first session, please tell me!